Aliases for CP Gene

 GeneCards Summary for CP Gene

 CP (Ceruloplasmin (Ferroxidase)) is a Protein Coding gene.
-Diseases associated with CP include thyroid gland disease and aceruloplasminemia.
+Diseases associated with CP include cerebellar ataxia and aceruloplasminemia.
 Among its related pathways are HIF-1-alpha transcription factor network and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include copper ion binding and ferroxidase activity.
 An important paralog of this gene is HEPHL1.

 UniProtKB/Swiss-Prot Summary for CP Gene